dennis-kao/MendelianRNA-seq-DB/README.md

 ## Required files

 1. .bam (and .bai) files produced from an RNA-seq pipeline - All control or "healthy" .bams need to have the phrase 'GTEX' in their file name for read count logic to work properly.
-The [GTeX project](https://www.gtexportal.org/home/) is what I used for control BAMs.
+The [GTEx project](https://www.gtexportal.org/home/) is what I used for control BAMs.
 All BAM files in the database should be from the same tissue due to tissue specific expression.

 2. transcript_file - A text file containing a list of genes and their spanning chromosome positions that you want to discover junctions in:
 	```